tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 NIST announced as well that they will be [opening a fourth round](https://csrc.nist.gov/csrc/media/Projects/post-quantum-cryptography/documents/round-4/guidelines-for-submitting-tweaks-fourth-round.pdf) to standardize an alternative KEM, and a [call](https://csrc.nist.gov/csrc/media/Projects/pqc-dig-sig/documents/call-for-proposals-dig-sig-sept-2022.pdf) for new candidates for a post-quantum signature algorithm.

 These algorithms are not a drop-in replacement for classical asymmetric cryptographic algorithms.
-RSA and ECC can be used for both key encapsulation and signatures, while for post-quantum algorithms, a different algorithm is needed for each.
+RSA [RSA] and ECC {{?RFC6090}} can be used for both key encapsulation and signatures, while for post-quantum algorithms, a different algorithm is needed for each.
 When upgrading protocols, it is important to replace the existing use of classical algorithms with either a PQC key encapsulation method or a PQC signature method, depending on how RSA and/or ECC was previously being used.

 ## NIST candidates selected for standardization